18kills/Login-V2/README.md

 If the correct username and password is found it will put the ip address, username, and password into a dictionary

 This program should be used while a vpn is running

+All of the code in this program was written by me.
+I did not use anyone elses code for this program like I did in the original Login